-Holliss is widely published and speaks internationally on the subject of the architecture of home-based work.
 Her book Beyond Live/Work: the Architecture of Home-based Work was published by Routledge in 2015.
-In 2016 she was invited to contribute to both the British Pavilion at the Venice Architectural Biennale and the International Architectural Biennale of Rotterdam.
+The following year she was invited to contribute to both the Venice Architectural Biennale and the International Architectural Biennale of Rotterdam.
+In 2019, she collaborated with Paul Kuitenbrouwer and Eireen Schreurs, from the Delft Architectural Studies on Housing in the book Home Work City: living and working in the urban block (nai101).

 Her research investigates both the history of this dual-use building type and design for this working practice.
 She has a particular interest in the social and spatial impact of covert home-based work, including the blue-collar workhome and home-based work in UK social housing.